 It’s important to set boundaries for social media within your household.
-Social media has allowed unprecedented access to communities and information; however, overuse and addiction to these platforms can create unhealthy relationships and dependencies.
+Social media has allowed unprecedented access to communities and information; however, overuse of these platforms can create unhealthy relationships and dependencies.

 Be mindful of how social media makes you feel.
 Check in with yourself before and after logging on.
 If you realize that your time spent online overwhelms your day and symptoms of loneliness, dissatisfaction, or sadness are increasing—it might be time to reevaluate your relationship with these platforms.